IronShield-Tech/IronShield/HIRING.md

 - You’re **neurodivergent**, **autistic**, or just naturally socially awkward—and have trouble fitting into most PM-driven environments.
   **If you hate small talk, this is the place for you.**
 - You ship great code, independently, fast—and don’t want to be micromanaged.
 - You’re juggling other projects or jobs and still ship faster than most full-timers.
-That’s not a problem—it’s a signal.
+That’s not a problem, it’s a signal.
 - You want to keep leveling up and become fluent across the entire stack.

 ---